Overnight storms cause damage to parts of west-central and southwest Arkansas

 Based on radar imagery wind gusts in the area could have ranged anywhere from 50 to 70 mph.

-One viewer sent us these photos of a tree that had fallen on a home in Vandervoort Avenue in De Queen, AR.
+One viewer sent us these photos of a tree that had fallen on a home on Vandervoort Avenue in De Queen, AR.
 Those in the home are said to be unharmed.

 Another notable report received was from the EZ Mart gas station in De Queen where the awning collapsed that covers the gas pumps.